kbull136/asg-02-instructions/milestone-03.md

 - [ ] An "Add to Favorites" button is present, but only if the user is logged in.

-- [ ] Any photo "favorited" will be present on the Favorites page.
+- [ ] Any photo "favorited" will be present on the [Favorites Page](#the-favorites-page-requirements).
 This will be accomplished through the use of PHP sessions (not cookies).

 - [ ] If a photo displayed on this page has already been favorited, it should not be possible to "re-favorite" the photo.
-You can decide how this is accomplished.
+You decide how this is accomplished.

 - [ ] When a photo is favorited, there is some form of visual feedback that this has occurred.
 You can use either a redirect or JS fetch to accomplish this - see the assignment pdf (Photo Page, page 7) for further details.